Fate of Italy's government hangs in balance after setback

 On Wednesday night, former Premier Giuseppe Conte announced that his splintering, populist 5-Star Movement would boycott the vote.

+At the debate's conclusion, Minister for Parliamentary Relations Federico D'Inca announced that the government was tying the bill to a make-or-break confidence vote.

-If the government puts the bill to a confidence vote, as first hypothesized, and loses, Draghi would be forced to tender his resignation to the Italian president, who tapped him to replace Conte's tottering premiership in February 2021.
+If the government loses, Draghi would be forced to tender his resignation to the Italian president, who tapped him to replace Conte's tottering premiership in February 2021.

-While the government didn't yet formally call for a confidence vote, his Minister for Parliamentary Relations, Federico D'Inca', a 5-Star who opposed Conte's decision, said Draghi would indeed tie his coalition's survival to the relief bill.
+But even if it squeaks by, thanks to the votes of dozens of lawmakers who during the legislature's term, have defected from the 5-Stars, Draghi was largely expected to offer his resignation over Conte's betrayal on the measure vital to the premier's plans to help citizens and industry during the energy crisis.

 The 5-Stars oppose a provision of the bill to allow Rome to operate a garbage incinerator on the outskirts of the chronically trash-choked Italian capital.
 Conte has refused allies' cajoling to budge, even after Foreign Minister Luigi Di Maio recently broke from the Movement over the populists' stance, forming his own party.